huggingface/hf-endpoints-documentation/docs/source/engines/custom_container.md

 ### 1.7 Implement the server routes

 Moving on to creating the routes for the server - let's start with the `/health` route.
 Here, we're finally using the model manager to know if the model and tokenizer are ready to go.
-If the model manager returns a `ModelNotLoadedError` we also return an error with the statuscode of `503`.
+If the model manager returns a `ModelNotLoadedError`, we also return an error with the status code of `503`.

 On Inference Endpoints (and most other platforms), a *readiness probe* will ping an endpoint every second on its `/health` route, to check that everything is okay.
 Using this pattern we can clearly signal that the server isn't ready before the models and tokenizer are fully initialized.